Form of Government: Federal republic

 Energy and industry.

 The country suffers from a chronic inefficiency in electricity production.
-Most of the electricity produced comes from burning fossil fuels (coal and oil); there are 22 nuclear reactors (with seven more under construction), and a program to exploit thorium as a fuel is underway.
+Most of the electricity produced comes from burning fossil fuels (coal and oil); there are 23 nuclear reactors (with six more under construction), and a program to exploit thorium as a fuel is underway.
 Solar photovoltaics are booming (the major plants are in Kurnool, Bhadla, Kamuthi, Pavagada).